binkley/kotlin-rational/README.md

 - `Long` (with truncation)
 - `Int` (with truncation)

-In addition, there is conversion to and from `ContinuedFraction`.
+In addition, there is conversion to and from `FixedContinuedFraction` and `FloatingContinuedFraction`, respectively.

 Adding support for `Short` and `Byte` is straight-forward, but I did not consider it worthwhile without more outside input.
 As discussed, support for